yoniaflalo/knapsack_pruning/README.md

 ECA Resnet-101D | 82.19% | 1476 | 444 | 8.07 | `ecaresnet101d`
 ECA Resnet-101D Pruned | 80.86% | 2800 | 1010 | 3.47 | `ecaresnet101d_pruned`

-In order to reproduce the pruning of eca-resnet-50D, we can use the following command:
+In order to reproduce the pruning based on inference time (and not flops) of eca-resnet-50D, we can use the following command:

 ```
 python -u -m torch.distributed.launch --nproc_per_node=8 \